dwewers/PRJ-S2-22-Journals/Journals/Journal-13.md

 ### Other

 - Contact and Lead are added when you create lookup fields on an entity.
-These should not be deleted or modified.

 ------